minecraft-linux/minecraft-linux.github.io/source_build/intro.rst

 Updating
 --------
-To update one of the components (so, :code:`msa`, :code:`mcpelauncher` or :code:`mcpelauncher-ui`), :code:`cd` to it's directory and run: :code:`git pull && git submodule update`.
+To update one of the components (so, :code:`msa`, :code:`mcpelauncher` or :code:`mcpelauncher-ui`), :code:`cd` to it's directory and run: :code:`git pull && git submodule update --recursive`.
 Then follow the same compile instructions as when doing a normal build, but skip the :code:`git clone` line.
 You'll still need to follow the install steps again afterwards.

 .. _source_uninstall: